-When Facebook bought Oculus VR in March 2014, it was the ultimate validation for the future of consumer virtual reality - and the US$2 billion purchase price was an astronomical sum for still-unproven tech.
+When Facebook bought Oculus VR in March 2014, it was the ultimate validation for the future of consumer virtual reality - and the US$2 billion (about £1.35 billion) purchase price was an astronomical sum for still-unproven tech.

 Today, Oculus announced that any backers that pledged enough money to receive a development kit back in 2012 - about 7,500 of them - will receive a free Kickstarter Edition of the consumer Rift headset.
 It'll look and act just like the model that anyone else will be able to pre-order starting tomorrow, but it'll have special branding on the box.